Lift and drag in three-dimensional steady viscous and compressible flow: Testable unified force formula

-1. One of the proofs of the TUF formula has been given in \S~\ref{sec.far-field}, where use has been made of $\pat/\pat y,\pat/\pat z \gg \pat/\pat x$.
-In fact, this assumption can be removed.
-To see this, we first transform \er{F4} to a form involving wake-plane integrals only, by using the identity \cite[p.~700]{Wu2006}
+{\bf Remarks}.
+1. One of the proofs of the TUF formula is given in Section \ref{sec.far-field}, where use has been made of $\pat/\pat y,\pat/\pat z \gg \pat/\pat x$.
+In fact, this limit can be removed { by transforming} \er{F4} to a form involving wake-plane integrals only.
+For instance, using the identity \cite[p.~700]{Wu2006}